Veneer & Cabinetwork Hardware

 The largest hinge I would use would be 2" x 1 1/2".
 The smallest would be 1 1/2" x 1 1/4"

 We recommend you only consider hinges that are made of solid brass.
 Brass plated hinges will be cheap by comparison, but will give you little value for an heirloom piece.
 Bronze hinges would be considered the most high end, but they can cost upward of $75 per hinge.
 Solid brass hinges are made in a variety of styles and will be suitable for high end work.
 Brass machines well, will never rust, and is available in several finishes.

 A stamped hinge will be the cheapest option.
 These are stamped out of thin brass sheet stock.
 These hinges will work, though they'll be thin.
 The cherry and walnut cabinet you see pictured uses cheapo stamped brass hinges, and they work fine.
 Expect to pay $2-$5 per hinge.

 A better quality hinge will be made using an extrusion process where the metal is forced into a die under high pressure.
 These hinges are thicker than stamped hinges, but will reflect the processing in the cost.
 These hinges can be expensive, but not so much that they break the bank.
 Expect to pay $8-$15 per hinge

 Here are several sources to find your hinges.
 The ones listed here will hit various points of price and quality, but will all work for your cabinet.
+Make sure to order four hinges!

 - White Chapel Hardware has a very high end distributor of hardware and their prices will reflect that.
 These loose pin hinges are available in several finishes and you can purchase different ball tips if the urn isn't your bag.
 They are also available in 1 1/2" x 1 1/2".